Is my child Reception-ready?

 Kumon’s pencil skills programme supports young learners to develop hand-eye coordination through colouring, scribbling and drawing in fun and engaging ways.

 At Kumon, we believe it’s never too early to start nurturing children’s curiosity.
 Our early learner activities have been carefully designed to help develop children’s confidence, independence, and a love of learning; preparing them for those exciting first steps into school life.

-Book your child’s Free Trial now to learn how Kumon can help put the building blocks in place for a lifetime of learning.
+Book your child’s Assessment now to learn how Kumon can help put the building blocks in place for a lifetime of learning.